jaystack/molinio-posts/_posts/2017-04-21-creating-todo-application-from-molinio-templates.md

 ---

 ### Introduction
 In Molinio, we can build our own microservices application.
-With help of templates we can create projects that use React, Amqp and Rest library in a few moments, in JavaScript and TypeScript languages.
-In addition we may create RabbitMq and MongoDB servers, if necessary.
-With Molinio we create a simple TODO application.
-The finished projects can be found in the GitHub links below:
+With help of templates we can create projects that use React, Amqp and Rest library in a few moments, in JavaScript and TypeScript languages..
+Besides these projects, we created a feature to give you a fully configured, out-of-the-box RabbitMQ and MongoDB server, if necessary.
+So, with the help of the Molinio, let us show you how to create a simple TODO application.
+If you’re busy with reading, you can find the complete project on GitHub.
 > link:
 > links:
 > inks: